 Over the course of your using an Android device, one might run into this issue.
-Your phone or tablet suddenly begins to show this pop up message “android.process.media has stopped” repeatedly.
+Your phone or tablet suddenly begins to show this pop up message “Unfortunately, the process android.process.media has stopped” repeatedly.
 Sometimes, it is a variant of it, “android media process keeps stopping” that shows up.
 When this happens, you might not be able to perform some functions on your device.
 This can range from loss of pictures to the inability to save screenshots.

 The android.process.media has stopped error is caused primarily because of issues with either of two applications on your phone – the Download Manager and the Media Storage.
 Or perhaps both of them.